NRK P2

 NRK P2 is one of three main, nationwide radio channels produced by the Norwegian Broadcasting Corporation (NRK).
 Its current format – focusing on news and current affairs, debate, analysis, culture, science, and society – is the result of the NRK radio channel reform initiated in 1993 by radio director Tor Fuglevik.

 In style and content, the channel is similar to the Danish DR P1 and the Swedish SR P1.
 The original P2, established as NRK's second radio channel in 1984, had carried lighter programming.

 The last transmitters radiating P2 on FM were switched off on 13 December 2017, and the channel is now receivable only via digital audio broadcasting (DAB+), satellite TV, and internet.

 Awards

 In 1999 the channel's employees were collectively awarded the Fritt Ord Award for their championship of freedom of speech.

 Local programming

 Though it was not considered an official named opt-out (in contrast to those of NRK P1), the FM signals for NRK P2 in most of northern Norway north of Bodø from 2004 to 2017 included programming from NRK Sápmi Radio, and a short weekly or bi-weekly newscast in Finnish and Kven.
 The DAB+ signals in the same areas did not have these opt-outs, and had the same schedule as the rest of Norway.

-The opt-out feed ceased to exist when the FM senders in Troms and Finnmark were shut down on 13 December 2017, which also spelled the end of Kven or Finnish timeslots on any NRK radio station, with the final Finnish newscast being on 6 December 2017.
+The opt-out feed ceased to exist when the FM transmitters in Troms and Finnmark were shut down on 13 December 2017, which also spelled the end of Kven or Finnish timeslots on any NRK radio station, with the final Finnish newscast being on 6 December 2017.